 When it started in 2002, TNA was an alternative to WWE, until over the years, they became "WWE Lite".

 Naturally with the success of the New World Order every fed in the universe even your local mom and pop indy needed to have a stable trying to take over the company.
+One of the nWo's first imitations, D-Generation X, was also one that was the least like it.
+Let that sink in.

 Every fed including the mom and pop indy also needs to do an evil scheming authority figure whose sole reason for existing seems to be making life miserable for the babyface du jour.
 Naturally said babyface is almost always a badass nineties anti hero.